Setest/.git-db-watcher/README.md

   Put this files either in developer server, if it in different host.

-  Also if you a using git in your project, it will be better to ignore some files:
+  Also if you a using git in your project, it will be better to add changes in **.gitignore**:
   ```
   .git-db-watcher/*
   !.git-db-watcher/backups/db.sql